platform6/platform6/README.md

 ### Hi there 👋

-Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
-Java, RPA, ASP.net, HTML/CSS
+Java, UIPath, ASP.net, HTML/CSS
 - 🌱 I’m currently learning ...
 Java
 - 👯 I’m looking to collaborate on ... anything!
 - 🤔 I’m looking for help with ...